A Beginner's Guide: Part 1 - How To Choose Your Sunscreen

 UVA(ging) radiation

 UVA hits both the top layer and underlying layers of skin and creates damaging reactive oxygen species (ROS).
 These chemical substances, commonly referred to as free radicals, speed signs of aging and cause cells to produce melanin as a form of self-defense.
 Melanin darkens your skin, thereby helping the top layers of your skin absorb more energy so the deeper cells stay protected.
 It’s also important to note that UVA rays’ ability to penetrate more deeply into the skin also allows them to damage underlying blood vessels and connective tissues.
 Over years of exposure, the damage to these important structural components will become obvious at the surface as the skin begins to lose elasticity and wrinkle.
 For this reason, doctors and skincare experts consider UVA to be the “aging” form of radiation.
 Unfortunately, good UVA protection is difficult to come by.
-Our medical director, Dr. Aimee Paik, says, "The best sunscreen ingredient that protects against UVA rays is Zinc Oxide."
+Board-certified dermatologist Dr. Aimee Paik says, "The best sunscreen ingredient that protects against UVA rays is Zinc Oxide."
 Be sure to check ingredient labels before you purchase!

 Feel the burn